 Clinical Cancer Prevention

-The Department of Clinical Cancer Prevention focuses on reducing cancer incidence, morbidity and mortality through multifaceted cancer prevention approaches at the local, national and international levels.
+The Department of Clinical Cancer Prevention focuses on reducing cancer incidence, morbidity and mortality through pre-clinical, clinical and translational research; patient care; and education and training of the next generation of cancer prevention researchers and clinicians.

 Health Disparities Research